-- filename: The name of the texture. - subimage: The subimage to query.
+- filename: The name of the texture, as a UTF-8 encode ustring. - subimage: The subimage to query.
 (The metadata retrieved is for the highest-resolution MIP level of that subimage.) - dataname: The name of the metadata to retrieve. - datatype: TypeDesc describing the data type. - data: Pointer to the caller-owned memory where the values should be stored.
 It is the caller's responsibility to ensure that data points to a large enough storage area to accommodate the datatype requested.